KonstantinosMy/konstantinosmy/README.md

     <td><a target="_blank" href="https://github.com/KonstantinosMy/CET345-Final">CET-345</a></td>
     <td> This is my final project's version control repo for CET 345.
 Thanks for checking it out!

 This project is a puzzle game taking place in a dystopian , scientific world.
-Mainly utilizing Portals. 😎</td>
+Mainly utilizing Time Manipulation. 😎</td>
   </tr>

 </table>